slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"An honest man is always a child."
 -- Socrates [-470]*

+> *"Every one desires to live long, but no one would be old."
+-- Jonathan Swift [1667]*

 > *"To stay youthful, stay useful."
 -- John Keats [1795]*